德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Thomas James O'Malley - Research Analyst

-• I just wanted to understand the linearity of the industrial and automotive declines.
-When you set out in the quarter baked into your expectations, where you're kind of looking at these 2 businesses both a little bit better than they came in or was one a bit worse than the other versus your expectations?
-And then just in terms of the timing of the quarter, it looks like your finished goods inventory went up a bit. more than your other buckets.
+I just wanted to understand the linearity of the industrial and automotive declines.
+When you set out in the quarter, baked into your expectations, were you kind of looking at these two businesses both a little bit better than they came in, or was one a bit worse than the other versus your expectations?
+And then just in terms of the timing of the quarter, it looks like your finished goods inventory went up a bit more than your other buckets.
 And I just wanted to understand, is that just because later in the quarter, customers were signaling some weaker trends?
 Or is there any reason behind the dynamic there?

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations